We surveyed 200+ security practitioners to discover the state of device management in 2022.

 username: "foo"

-Password to use for HTTP Basic Auth on the /metrics
+This is the password to use for HTTP Basic Auth on the /metrics endpoint.

 prometheus: